 Table 3 shows the incremental assessed value, tax rates, and tax increment revenues each year, adjusted for discounts, delinquencies, and truncation loss.
-The tax rate used in this table reflects a blended rate of the incorporated and unincorporated properties as they have different tax rates.
-As properties incorporate, their tax rates will change and the future projections will vary from these original projections.
+The tax rate increases are incorporating the potential future increases that could be made by the Newberg City Council as allowed in Measure 36-191 passed in November 2017.

 The first year of tax increment collections is anticipated to be fiscal year ending (FYE) 2024.
-Gross tax increment financing (TIF)1 is calculated by multiplying the tax rate times the assessed value used.
+Gross tax increment financing (TIF) is calculated by multiplying the tax rate times the assessed value used.
 The tax rate is per thousand dollars of assessed value, so the calculation is "tax rate times assessed value used divided by one thousand."
 The consolidated tax rate includes permanent tax rates only, and excludes general obligation bonds and local option levies as they will not be impacted by this Plan.

-Figure 11 shows expected TIF revenues over time and the projected tax revenues after termination of the Area.
+Figure 12 shows expected TIF revenues over time and the projected tax revenues after termination of the Area.

-1 TIF is also used to signify tax increment revenues
+&lt;sup>1 TIF is also used to signify tax increment revenues